aausek/PhotoBlend/README.md

 Custom application build using a PyQt5 GUI as the frontend and C library supporting the backend.

 ### Installation Options
-- To install PhotoBlend start a virtual environment
+- To install PhotoBlend start a virtual environment (in WSL also start XServer)
-- Simply run `pip install photoblend`
+- `pip install photoblend` then run `photoblend`
-- `pip show photoblend` to locate and `cd` into file path
-- Run `python3 library/main.py`
 - You're ready to start using PhotoBlend!

-- Alternatively, download zip file from repository
+- Alternatively, `git clone` this repository
+- Execute `python3 setup.py install`
-- Unpack and run `python3 library/main.py` to launch app
+- Run `python3 library/main.py` to launch app

-### Installation
-- To install PhotoBlend simply run `pip install photoblend`
-- Run `python3 main.py` in the `/library` directory
-- You're ready to start using PhotoBlend!

 ### Repository link
 - [GitHub Repo] (https://github.com/aausek/PhotoBlend)